kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 - In case of COMPILER ERROR on _audio_play.openai_speech()_: Check/update the last line of code in main sketch (KALO-ESP32-Voice-ChatGPT.ino).
 Background: the amount of openai_speech() parameter changed with latest AUDIO.H versions.

 # Known issues
-- Script is tested with ESP32-WROOM-32 (no PSRAM) and ESP32-WROVER (with 4MB PSRAM), both working well.
-The **ESP32-S3** currently produces a Compiler Error ('_.. has no non-static data member named 'msb_right_').
-2025-06-12 Update: Issue found (reason was a slightly different i2s_std_slot_config_t struct definition on ESP32-S3), resolved in my latest (internal) code, _will be published asap (upcoming days)_
+- Compiler Error on ESP32-S3 ('msb_right' in i2s_std_slot_config_t): _solved_ with latest 2025-06-19 update
-- Voice instruction not working and 'isRunning()' issue not solved (LED still indicated Playing 1-2 secs after audio finished): Both issues _are_ fixed already, but ESP32 with PSRAM needed (due AUDIO.H dependencies, see below)
+- Voice instruction not working and 'isRunning()' issue not solved (LED still indicated Playing 1-2 secs after audio finished): Both issues _are fixed already_, but ESP32 with PSRAM needed (due AUDIO.H dependencies, see below)
+- Url streaming (keyword 'radio' or 'daily news') not working, TTS stopped: know issue on some ESP32 without PSRAM (limited heap), working well on ESP32 with PSRAM.
+User with ESP32 (without PSRAM) can try the workaround in reducing stack size (see global SET_LOOP_TASK_STACK_SIZE(7*1024) statement prior setup())

-# New features since 2025-06-05
+# New features since June 2025
 - **PSRAM supported** for audio recording and transcription.
-SD Card no longer mandatory for ESP32 with PSRAM (tested with ESP32-WROVER).
+SD Card no longer needed for ESP32 with PSRAM (tested with **ESP32**-WROVER and **ESP32-S3**).
 User defined #define settings for audio processing (#define RECORD_PSRAM & RECORD_SDCARD)
 - Additional **parameter added** to Recording and transcription functions: 'Recording_Stop()' and 'SpeechToText_xy()'
 - Additional STT added: supporting **ElevenLabs Scribe v1 SpeechToText** API (as alternative to Deepgram STT).
 Multilingual support (also mixed languages in same record supported), country codes no longer needed.
 Registration for API KEY needed [link](https://elevenlabs.io/de/pricing#pricing-table), cost free account supported
 - **Speed of SpeechToText significantly improved** (using ElevenLabs STT), in particular on **long sentences!**.
 Example: Short user voice recordings (e.g. 5 secs) are transcribed in ~ 0.5-2 secs (compared to ~5 sec with Deepgram), long user records (e.g. 20 secs!) transcribed in ~3 secs (compared to ~ 15 secs with Deepgram)